rlivingsus/misc/AllBooks.md

 - Andrews, Jesse: Me, Earl and the Dying Girl
 - Angelou, Maya: I Know why the Caged Bird Sings
 - AN INNOCENT ABROAD: Lonely Planet
 - Aoki, Ryka: Light from Uncommon Stars
+- Aoyama, Michiko: What you are look for is in the Library
 - Archer, Ursula: FIVE
 - Ariely, Dan: The Honest Truth about Dishonesty
 - Asher, Neal: Dark Intelligence: Transformation